Lip balm: Causes for Dependency

-Some physicians have suggested that certain types of lip balm can be addictive or contain ingredients that actually cause drying, though, it has been debated by many professionals.
-Lip balm manufacturers sometimes state in their FAQs that there is nothing addictive in their products or that all ingredients are listed and approved by the FDA.
-Snopes found the claim that there are substances in Carmex that are irritants necessitating reapplication, such as ground glass, to be false.
-However, some experts such as dermatologist Dr. Cynthia Bailey state that some ingredients in lip balm directly causes sensitive lip skin which may lead to addiction.
-Dermatology professor Marcia Driscoll also adds onto this argument by stating that aroma ingredients found in flavored or scented lip balms have the potential to irritate skin.

 Effects on lip barrier

 The human lips have an inadequate capability of holding moisture as well as an imperfect lip barrier function.
 The Journal of the American Academy of Dermatology performed a study in order to determine whether consistent use of lip balm would enhance the overall quality of the lips.
 The study used 32 female participants within the ages of 20 to 40 years and the participants had mild to moderate dried lips without any history of health-related complications.
 The participants underwent a procedure in which no lip treatment was provided on the first 3 days, then 2 weeks of consistent lip balm usage, and then a period of no treatment for 3 days.
 The study determined the quality of the lips based on the physical details and appearance throughout the study.
 The study showed a direct improvement of the physical details of the lips except for lip cracking during the second week of treatment and after the period of no treatment.
 The study also showed that hydration of the lips lasted for approximately 8 hours after usage and the lip balm improved the lip barrier function despite discontinued usage.
 The study concluded that lip balms assist the hydration of the lips which consequentially improves the lip barrier function and the quality.
 This study was completely funded by Burt's Bees, a lip balm company.